gordon518/smartweb/README.md

 Smartweb is a web framework for nodejs.
 It's ultra slim and very powerful, and it saves programmers a lot of works for building web applications.
 With smartweb, programmers only need to do is to write controllers and views, the framework automatically let them work together.

 This repository demonstrates smartweb framework.
 You can run the app by the command of "node ./".
-After running the command, the web server turns on, and th url of "http://localhost:8080/" can be accessed.
+After running the command, the web server turns on, and the url of "http://localhost:8080/" can be accessed.

 Setup Guide for smartweb framework: